Zacharyjpeter/FCC-BasicJS/README.md

-<h1>JavaScript Playground</h1>
+<h1>FreeCodeCamp JavaScript Playground</h1>
-A simple record of js concepts I've learned.
+A simple record of fcc js concepts.
 It's not exactly a project.
 More like an assortment of puzzle pieces.
 <br>
 <br>
 Based on <a href="https://www.freecodecamp.org">FreeCodeCamp's</a> Basic Javascript course.